rsmith-nl/nctools/README.rst

 *not* handle other entities like BLOCK.
 The module _assumes_ that the units in the file are millimeters.
 It writes nc code in centi-inches.

-At this time these programs have gone through a rewrite, done on the ‘develop’ branch.

 Requirements
 ============